agamemnus/cordova-plugin-ondestroy/README.md

-onDestroy (and onPause)
+onDestroy
 ========================

-Sets an event listener that runs when the Cordova Activity stops (is destroyed).

-Note that this event does not always run.
-It is safer to use onPause -- this plugin includes onPause as well.
+Sets an event listener that runs when the Cordova Activity is "destroyed".
+Note that this event does not always run before a program is removed from memory (see below link and image).

-See the following link and image:

 http://stackoverflow.com/questions/18361719/android-activity-ondestroy-is-not-always-called-and-if-called-only-part-of-the/18361887#18361887